tc39/proposal-decorators/README.md

 - Class element initializers run after an instance of the class has been created and the constructor for the class has been run, but _before_ any subclass constructors are run.
 - Class _static_ element initializers run after the class has been fully defined, and class static fields have been assigned.

-In general, init decorators have the same signatures as the equivalent standard decorators, with the exception that they always return an object and can optionally return an `initialize` function on that object.
-Since class fields and props already have the ability to run code on initialization, their signatures do not change, but the syntax can be used with them for consistency.
+In general, init decorators have the same signatures as the equivalent standard decorators, with the exception that `addInitializer()` is included into the `context`.

 #### Class Init Decorator